stgelaisalex/dapper-tutorial/docs2/pages/third-party-libraries/third-party-library.md

----
-layout: default
-title: Dapper - Third Party Library
+# Dapper - Third Party Library
-permalink: third-party-library
----

-{% include template-h1.html %}

-## Introduction

 Dapper Third Party Library allow you to extend dapper functionality which is not available in the core Dapper library, for example, basic CRUD operations, multi-mapping, manual mapping and convention based mapping, etc.

-### Why Third Party Library?
+## Why Third Party Library?
 Dapper is a King of Micro ORM in terms of performance, but a lot of essential features is missing for some application scenarios.

 The only way to achieve is either create code for this kind of scenario or use a library which fully or partially cover them.